bluehat/air/air_notes.md

 Each Cal Fire county tends to have its own twitter feed, and this is often an OK place to get updates for your local area.

 ## Credits
-Doug did a lot of the early work on this guide.
+Douglas did a lot of the early work on this guide.